MarkWilcock/Generative-AI-Course/10 Introduction.md

 * may include oatmeal
 * includes scrambled eggs

-Another example: given the prompt “She walked through” Possible continuations, with made-up probabilities,  are
+Another example: given the prompt “She walked through”, possible continuations, with made-up probabilities, are:
 1. fire (10%)
 2. hell with a smile (5%)
-3. the (4%)
-*  --- the  park (3%)
+3. the  park (3%)
-*  --- the fair (2%)
+4. the fair (2%)

 ### Some practical ideas on on how  to use LLMs
 LLMs generate text from scratch, starting with a prompt.
 The prompt could